 There’s nothing inherently wrong with this song.
 In some ways, it’s catchy and enjoyable.
 The problem is, it’s perfect for being re-recorded endlessly as overwrought duets ranging from the insufferable (Nick Lachey and Jessica Simpson) to the slightly creepy (Norah Jones and Willy Nelson) to the inexplicable (Bette Midler and James Caan) to the simply repugnant (Glee - no, not because it’s two dudes, that’s commendably original.
 Because it’s Glee).

 This song is the perpetual #1 awfulest dross in the Christmas universe.
-The concept of “pandering” was a hollow, empty husk of its present self until some asshole wrote this song a few years back.
+The concept of “pandering” was a hollow, empty husk of its present self until someone wrote this song a few years back.
 It’s like it was specially engineered by quantum physicists in a laboratory in hell.
-It’s not that I mind the idea of re-emphasizing the presence of Christ in Christmas, it’s just that this song is a nauseatingly repugnant attempt (acknowledging the attempt may be too far) at doing that.
+It’s not that I mind the idea of re-emphasizing the presence of Christ in Christmas, it’s just that this song is a nauseatingly hamfisted attempt (acknowledging the attempt may be too far) at doing that.
 I could do 2,000 words about why, but the simplest way of putting it is that the point of Jesus-centered celebration at Christmas is to emphasize charitable themes versus empty commercialism, not to focus on a shabbily reductive version of a birthday celebration that the historical Jesus certainly never had and that the spiritual Jesus wouldn’t have wanted.
 That is all.
 Ban this song.

 Which songs are on your trending report this year?
 Merry Christmas and a happy New Year, folks.